Aliases for CYTH1 Gene

 GeneCards Summary for CYTH1 Gene

 CYTH1 (Cytohesin 1) is a Protein Coding gene.
-Among its related pathways are Endocytosis and Development Angiotensin activation of ERK.
+Among its related pathways are Development Angiotensin activation of ERK and Phospholipase D signaling pathway.
 GO annotations related to this gene include lipid binding and ARF guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is ENSG00000268465.

 UniProtKB/Swiss-Prot for CYTH1 Gene